 How to Know When Your Packaging Isn’t Flexible Enough

-Then, as you further expand, complexity rises.
-All of a sudden, your packaging isn’t navigable from less than two feet at retail; consumers can’t tell the difference between vanilla, vanilla bean, and vanilla chocolate chip varieties.
+But for large brands, packaging design gets more complicated with all the additional flavors, line extensions, and variations (like organic or gluten free).
+As the portfolio grows, the visual system starts to break down and lose cohesion.
+Suddenly, your packaging isn’t navigable from less than two feet at retail; consumers can’t tell the difference between vanilla, vanilla bean, and vanilla chocolate chip varieties.
 You have so many offerings that even color-coding to identify them becomes ineffective.

 Three Packaging Architecture Systems for Food & Product Brands

 Developed as a system, your suite of packaging can accommodate new products and new categories to varying degrees.
 Let’s look at three key types of packaging systems in BFY food, beverage, and products: